Application of a new iterative formula for computing $\pi$ and nested radicals with roots of $2$: Preliminaries

-Application of the equation \eqref{ET} may also be a useful technique to transform the arctangent term with the quotient $\theta_{1,k} = \beta$ into sum of arctangents with reciprocal integers.
+Application of Equation \eqref{ET} may also be a useful technique to transform the arctangent term with the quotient $\theta_{1,k} = \beta$ into the sum of arctangents with reciprocal integers.
 For example, at $k = 4$ we get

-Consequently, applying two-step iteration \eqref{TSI} we can find that
+Consequently, applying two-step iteration \eqref{TSI}, we can find that